hannes/MonetDBLite/README.md

 and [`int getNetworkTimeout()`](https://docs.oracle.com/javase/8/docs/api/java/sql/Connection.html#getNetworkTimeout--)
 are insignificant as there is no network involved in the Embedded connection.
-* [Batch Processing](https://www.tutorialspoint.com/jdbc/jdbc-batch-processing.htm) is not possible in a Embedded connection, due to its removal from MonetDBLite.
+* [Batch Processing](https://www.tutorialspoint.com/jdbc/jdbc-batch-processing.htm) is not possible in a Embedded connection, due to constraints of MonetDBLite.

 ## FAQs